monerodocs/md/docs/proof-of-work/cryptonight.md

 Each 128-byte payload is actually encrypted 10 times.

-The details are a bit more nuanced, see "Scratchpad Initialization" on [CryptoNote Standard](https://cryptonote.org/cns/cns008.txt).
+The details are a bit more nuanced, see "Scratchpad Initialization" in [CryptoNote Standard](https://cryptonote.org/cns/cns008.txt).

 ### Step 2: memory-hard loop